The Neanderthals Rediscovered

 - 77 Illustrations, 20 in colour

-If Neanderthals were so advanced, what caused their extinction?
-This is just one of many mysteries that we are inching ever closer to solving.
+If Neanderthals were so advanced, why did they die out and Homo sapiens survive?
 By looking at the full Neanderthal story, we can better address the biggest mystery of all: what it means to be human.

-Dimitra Papagianni holds a PhD in archaeology from the University of Cambridge and was a British Academy Post-doctoral Fellow at the Centre for the Archaeology of Human Origins at the University of Southampton.
-She has taught courses on the Neanderthals at the universities of Cambridge, Oxford and Bath.
-She is the author of Middle Palaeolithic Occupation and Technology in Northwestern Greece and co-editor of Time and Change: Archaeological and Anthropological Perspectives on the Long-Term in Hunter-Gatherer Societies.
+Dimitra Papagianni has a PhD in archaeology from the University of Cambridge and was a Post-doctoral Fellow at the Centre for the Archaeology of Human Origins at the University of Southampton.
+She has taught at the Universities of Southampton, Cambridge, Oxford and Bath.